 Each month, HireRight will submit a bill to UHRS for the previous month's requests.
 The bill will contain the name of each individual for whom a check has been performed and the cost of that check.
 UHRS will sort the requests by university account number and charge the appropriate accounts.

 Submitting program information:

-Programs including children must complete an online information form at least seven days prior to the start of the program.
+Programs including children must complete an online information form at least 14 days prior to the start of the program.
 The form can be found on OneStart, under the Services tab, then under Protect IU.
 A link to the form can also be found on protect.iu.edu.

 Recurring programs must submit/update the form at least once each year.

 Program information is submitted for registration purposes only, no approval will be received by the registering unit.
 Information on the programs may be used for audit purposes or by the school, campus or unit responsible for the program.
 Contact the Office of Public Safety for more information.

 Child/Minor – A child or minor for the purposes of these provisions shall be any person under the age of eighteen (18).